rivian/python-plin/README.md

 # Python PLIN library
-This library provides a Python interface for interacting with PEAK devices such as the PCAN-USB Pro and PLIN-USB on Linux.
-It is based on the chardev API provided by the PEAK LIN Linux Beta.
+The plin module provides a Python interface for interacting with PEAK devices such as the PCAN-USB Pro and PLIN-USB on Linux using the chardev API provided by the PEAK LIN Linux Beta.
 The PEAK Linux beta driver is required to use this library and is available [here](https://forum.peak-system.com/viewtopic.php?t=5875).

 ## Examples
 Runnable examples are located in the `examples/` directory.